Logo - Life.Understood.

 Meta Description

 AI-powered agentic systems are transforming work from execution to orchestration.
-This essay explores how passive labor is ending and what it means for sovereignty, stewardship, and system design.
+This essay explores how automation is reshaping responsibility, coordination, and human roles in the emerging economy.

 Introduction: Work Is Not Disappearing—It Is Changing Form